What hides behind Meteorite 411? Tue 12 May 2026

 You don't have to understand.

-A question worth asking is: did any meteorite experts ask any arms industry experts how these nickel-iron alloys might have acquired their 'shock melt' and 'localised heat peaks'?
+A question worth asking is: did any meteorite experts ask any arms industry experts how so many nickel-iron alloy chunks meteorites might have acquired their 'shock melt' and 'localised heat peaks'?

 Or how these nickel-iron alloys might have acquired their exotic shapes?

-Or why so many events that dump nickel-iron alloy chunks on the ground sound like aerial warfare?
+Or why so many events that dumped nickel-iron alloy chunks on the ground sounded like aerial warfare?

 From Meteorites; their structure, composition, and terrestrial relations, Oliver Cummings Farrington, 1915, p14: